 CGN offers lots of cruise options: day or evening, gourmet meal or no meal, 1st class or 2nd, 35 various possible destinations all along the lake – or no destination at all.

-The gourmet cruise “Au Coeur du Patrimoine”, which starts in Lausanne and ends at the famous Château de Chillon, passes by the Lavaux vineyards, a UNESCO protected area, with its numerous picturesque villages.
+The gourmet cruise “Patrimoine Tour”, which starts in Lausanne and ends at the famous Château de Chillon, passes by the Lavaux vineyards, a UNESCO protected area, with its numerous picturesque villages.